Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 After that, resources can be found at fleets/day2/system-upgrade-controller-plans/os-upgrade, where:

-• plan-agent.yaml - system-upgrade-controller Plan resource for agent nodes
+• plan-worker.yaml - system-upgrade-controller Plan resource for worker nodes.

-• secret.yaml - secret that ships a script that creates the os-pkg-update.service/os-migration.service systemd.service
+• secret.yaml - secret that ships the upgrade.sh script.

 Important